Package Leaflet:information for the patient

 Trabectedina Teva 0.25 mg

 Trabectedina Teva is a powder for concentrate for solution for infusion.
-The powder has a white to off-white color and is presented in a colorless glass vial with a bromobutyl rubber stopper sealed with an aluminum flip-off cap with a blue-green polypropylene disc.
+The powder is white to off-white and is presented in a colorless glass vial with a bromobutyl rubber stopper sealed with a flip-off type aluminum cap with a blue-green colored polypropylene disc.

 Trabectedina Teva 1 mg

 Trabectedina Teva is a powder for concentrate for solution for infusion.
-The powder has a white to off-white color and is presented in a colorless glass vial with a bromobutyl rubber stopper sealed with an aluminum flip-off cap with a pink polypropylene disc.
+The powder is white to off-white and is presented in a colorless glass vial with a bromobutyl rubber stopper sealed with a flip-off type aluminum cap with a pink colored polypropylene disc.

-The vials may be packaged in a protective sleeve (a transparent, colorless film covering the vial (packaged) to provide additional safety measures).
+The vials may be enclosed in a protective sleeve (a transparent, colorless protective film covering the vial) to provide additional safety measures.

-Each package contains 1 vial of 0.25 mg or 1 vial of 1 mg of trabectedina.
+Each pack contains 1 vial of 0.25 mg or 1 vial of 1 mg of trabectedina.

 Teva B.V.